 However, another interpretation exists for this moniker which names Iapetus the god of craftsmanship.
 If he did indeed play this role, then the duality of Iapetus would be an interesting aspect of the god.
 However, there is very little evidence for this and in most texts, he is designated the god of mortality.

 Iapetus in Greek Mythology

-When Uranus became offended by his unsightly children, the Cyclops and the Hecatoncheires, he imprisoned them deep inside their Earth Mother Gaia’s womb.
-Enraged at this act, Gaia sought the help of her sons to take vengeance on Uranus.
+When Uranus became offended by his unsightly children, the Cyclopes and the Hecatoncheires, he imprisoned them deep inside Tartarus.
+Enraged at this act, Gaia, their mother, sought the help of her sons to take vengeance on Uranus.
 She created an adamantine sickle which she gave to her youngest son.
-When the sky god arrived to force himself on Gaia, four of her sons (Hyperion, Crius, Coeus, and Iapetus) are said to have held him off while their brother Kronos castrated him.
+When the sky god arrived to force himself on Gaia, four of her sons (Hyperion, Crius, Coeus, and Iapetus) are said to have held him off while their brother Cronus castrated him.
 Humiliated and defeated, Uranus fled, leaving Cronus the ruler of the Titan gods.